pedrorijo91/pedrorijo91.github.io/_posts/2017-03-14-scala-interview-questions.markdown

 A `val` is a value.
 It's an immutable reference, meaning that its value never changes.
 Once assigned it will always keep the same value.
 It's similar to constants in another languages.

-A `def` is a function declaration.
+A `def` creates a method (and [a method is different from a function](https://tpolecat.github.io/2014/06/09/methods-functions.html) - thanks to AP for his comment).
 It is evaluated on call.

 ~~~scala
 var x = 3 // x is of type Int.
 If you force it to be of type Any then this example would work